 Whilst considered part of the Scimitar Edge stable, Infinity Wanderers goes out under the self-publishing 'Selornia' marque as a magazine, and not a book.

-Issue 14, the late Summer/early Autumn 2025 edition, is the current version of the magazine and is now live across all formats.
-Please have a look at the fundraiser, as personal circumstances of the publisher/editor are now dire, and any support to keep going would be gratefully received.
+Issue 16, the first 2026 edition, is the current version of the magazine and is now live across all formats.

 The Terms and Conditions and Submission Guidelines are below.
 Click here to view the current issue.